-Is Marc Anthony Really Dead?
+Marc Anthony Is Not Dead [Debunked]

-Marc did not really die but he was the latest celebrity to become the victim of a death hoax.
-Fortunately, the 48-year-old musician is alive and well according to the latest reports thus dismissing the earlier claim of his death as false.
+Marc did not really die, but he was the latest celebrity to become the victim of a death hoax.
+Fortunately, the 48-year-old musician is alive and well according to the latest reports thus dismissing the earlier claim of his death.
 Anthony is not the first celebrity to be subjected to such rumors.

 #JenniferLopez and #MarcAnthony Reunite to Celebrate Their Twins' Birthday https://t.co/RitAnofOLp pic.twitter.com/KDAgORrxC9